jeanmathieupotvin/transltr/tests/testthat/_snaps/class-block.md

       blk1$source_text <- "new-text"
     Condition
       Error:
-      ! 'source_text' cannot be manually overwritten.
-Set 'source_key' instead.
+      ! 'source_text' cannot be overwritten.
+      Update it by setting 'source_lang'.
+      You may add a new translation before doing so.

-# active binding keys throws an error if value is not missing
+# active binding languages throws an error if value is not missing

     Code
-      blk1$keys <- "new-key"
+      blk1$langs <- "new-lang"
     Condition
-      Error:
-      ! 'keys' cannot be manually overwritten.
-      You may add a key with method 'set_translation()'.
-      You may remove a key with method 'rm_translation()'.
+      Error in `blk1$langs <- "new-lang"`:
+      ! cannot add bindings to a locked environment

 # active binding translations throws an error if value is not missing